MicrosoftDocs/customer-insights-pr.id-id/ci-docs/audience-insights/export-sftp.md

 ## <a name="prerequisites"></a>Prasyarat

-- Ketersediaan host SFTP dan kredensial terkait.
+- Ketersediaan host SFTP dan kredensial yang sesuai.

 ## <a name="connect-to-sftp"></a>Sambungkan ke SFTP